Cecil Rhodes: Diamonds and the establishment of De Beers

 During his years at Oxford, Rhodes continued to prosper in Kimberley.
-Before his departure for Oxford, he and C.D.
-Rudd had moved from the Kimberley Mine to invest in the more costly claims of what was known as old De Beers (Vooruitzicht).
-It was named after Johannes Nicolaas de Beer and his brother, Diederik Arnoldus, who occupied the farm.

-After purchasing the land in 1839 from David Danser, a Koranna chief in the area, David Stephanus Fourie, forebearer for Claudine Fourie-Grosvenor, had allowed the de Beers and various other Afrikaner families to cultivate the land.
-The region extended from the Modder River via the Vet River up to the Vaal River.
+Before his departure for Oxford, he and C. D. Rudd had moved from the Kimberley Mine to invest in the more costly claims of what was known as old De Beers (Vooruitzicht).
+After purchasing the land in 1839 from David Danser, a Koranna chief in the area, David Stephanus Fourie, the predecessor to Claudine Fourie-Grosvenor, had allowed the de Beers and various other Afrikaner families to cultivate the land.
+This region extended from the Modder River via the Vet River up to the Vaal River.

-In 1874 and 1875, the diamond fields were in the grip of depression, but Rhodes and Rudd were among those who stayed to consolidate their interests.
-They believed that diamonds would be numerous in the hard blue ground that had been exposed after the softer, yellow layer near the surface had been worked out.
-During this time, the technical problem of clearing out the water that was flooding the mines became serious.
-Rhodes and Rudd obtained the contract for pumping water out of the three main mines.
-After Rhodes returned from his first term at Oxford, he lived with Robert Dundas Graham, who later became a mining partner with Rudd and Rhodes.
+In 1874 and 1875, the diamond fields fell into depression, but Rhodes and Rudd were among those who stayed to consolidate their interests.
+They believed numerous diamonds could be found in the hard blue ground that had been exposed after the softer, yellow layer near the surface had been worked away.
+At the same time, the question on how to remove all the water flooding the mines became more pressing; Rhodes and Rudd were able to obtain a contract to pump water out of the three main mines.
+Upon Rhodes' return from his first term at Oxford, he lived with Robert Dundas Graham, who later became a mining partner with Rudd and Rhodes.

-On 13 March 1888, Rhodes and Rudd launched De Beers Consolidated Mines after the amalgamation of a number of individual claims.
-With £200,000 of capital, the company, of which Rhodes was secretary, owned the largest interest in the mine (£200,000 in 1880 = £22.5m in 2020 = $28.5m USD).
-Rhodes was named the chairman of De Beers at the company's founding in 1888.
-De Beers was established with funding from N.M.
-Rothschild & Sons in 1887.
+On 13 March 1888, Rhodes and Rudd launched De Beers Consolidated Mines after the amalgamation of several individual claims and with the funding of N.M.
+Rothschild & Sons.
+With £200,000 of capital, or $28.5 million today, the company owned the largest interest in the mine.
+Rhodes was named secretary and chairman of De Beers at the company's founding in 1888.
+Financed by N M Rothschild & Sons, Rhodes and his brother spent the next seventeen years buying up all the smaller diamond mining operations in the Kimberley area, and in 1890, their monopoly over the world's diamond supply would be sealed through a strategic partnership with the London-based Diamond Syndicate; all parties agreed to maintain high prices.

+During the 1880s, Cape vineyards were devastated by a phylloxera epidemic and the diseased vineyards had to be dug up and replanted, leading farmers to seek alternatives to wine.
+In 1892, Rhodes financed The Pioneer Fruit Growing Company at Nooitgedacht, a venture created by Harry Pickstone, an Englishman with growing fruit in California.

+Meanwhile, the shipping magnate Percy Molteno had just undertaken the first successful refrigerated export to Europe.
+In 1896, after consulting with Molteno, Rhodes began to pay more attention to export fruit farming and bought farms in Groot Drakenstein, Wellington and Stellenbosch.
+A year later, he bought Rhone and Boschendal and commissioned Sir Herbert Baker to build him a cottage there.
+The successful operation soon expanded into Rhodes Fruit Farms, and formed a cornerstone of the modern-day Cape fruit industry.